 How to Do a Genealogy Search through USCIS

-- If you know the specific immigration records that you are trying to acquire and have your family member’s alien registration number (A-number), you can perform a Freedom of Information Act Request.
+- If you know the specific immigration records that you are trying to acquire and have some basic information about your family member, you can submit your own Freedom of Information Act Request.
 Learn more.